-CCCS is governed by a Board of Directors that is comprised of parents, TRU Faculty, TRU Representatives and members of the community.
+CCCS is governed by a volunteer Board of Directors that is comprised of parents, TRU Faculty, TRU Representatives and members of the community.
 The board meets on a regular basis and conducts all business related to the administration and operations of the Society.

-Through fundraising and hard work, the Board of CCCS was able to purchase the original building (known now as ELC) and offer childcare for 3-5 year old children.
-The Board of Cariboo College (as it was then) granted the society the right to use the land on which the daycare currently sits, thereby easing the financial burden on the Society.
 In 1988, the college was able to loan a small adjacent building to the Society to house a much needed service for toddlers.
 At the same time the Society pioneered a program for children with exceptionalities, offering full integration supported by one-on-one specialized programming.
 As childcare for children with exceptionalities changed through the years CCCS followed best practice and moved to using outreach community-based models where therapists and medical professionals provide service to children in their familiar environment.
 This service has grown to be known as Supported Child Development and CCCS continues to partner with families and Supported Child Development to provide inclusive care to all children to the best of our ability.

 In 1993, again, after a lot of hard work on the part of a Building Committee comprised of staff, Cariboo College Faculty and Administration Personnel as well as CCCS Board members, a new childcare building was constructed.
 Capital funding was granted by the ministry of Advanced Education, Training & Technology, and the Ministry of Women’s Equality.
 This enabled the Society to utilize the original childcare building for a School Aged Child Program while providing services in the new building for families of children from 8 weeks old- 5 years of age.